projectara/greybus-spec/source/hardware_model.rst

 As part of entering the MODE_SWITCHING Lifecycle State, all Greybus :ref:`Connections <glossary-connection>` involving the Interface are closed.
-The Module attached to the Interface Block may then perform internal re-initialization, and subsequently signal to the Frame by setting MAILBOX when this is completed.
-The Frame will then attempt to re-enumerate the Interface, including retrieving its (possibly different) :ref:`manifest-description` again.
+The Interface may then perform internal re-initialization, and subsequently signal to the Frame when this is complete by setting MAILBOX.
+The Frame can then attempt to re-enumerate the Interface, including retrieving its (possibly different) :ref:`manifest-description` again.

 Before an Interface enters the MODE_SWITCHING Lifecycle State, REFCLK shall be set to REFCLK_ON if it is REFCLK_OFF, and V_CHG shall be set to V_CHG_OFF if it is V_CHG_ON.

-An Interface State may enter and exit the MODE_SWITCHING Lifecycle State an arbitrary number of times.
+An Interface may enter and exit the MODE_SWITCHING Lifecycle State an arbitrary number of times.

-MODE_SWITCHING is the following group of Interface States:
+In the MODE_SWITCHING Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/mode-switching.txt